OrcaSlicer/OrcaSlicer_WIKI/print_settings/quality/quality_settings_wall_and_surfaces.md

 ## Only one wall

 Use only one wall on flat surfaces, to give more space to the [top infill pattern](strength_settings_top_bottom_shells#surface-pattern).
-Specially useful in small features, like letters, where the top surface is very small and [concentric pattern](strength_settings_patterns#concentric) from walls would not cover it properly.
+Especially useful in small features, like letters, where the top surface is very small and [concentric pattern](strength_settings_patterns#concentric) from walls would not cover it properly.

 ![only-one-wall](https://github.com/OrcaSlicer/OrcaSlicer_WIKI/blob/main/images/Wall-Order/only-one-wall.gif?raw=true)

 ### Threshold

 If a top surface has to be printed and it's partially covered by another layer, it won't be considered at a top layer where its width is below this value.
 This can be useful to not let the 'one perimeter on top' trigger on surface that should be covered only by perimeters.
 This value can be a mm or a % of the perimeter extrusion width.

 ![only-one-wall-threshold](https://github.com/OrcaSlicer/OrcaSlicer_WIKI/blob/main/images/Wall-Order/only-one-wall-threshold.png?raw=true)